pinterest/gestalt/rfcs/rfcs/2023-05-globalEventsHandlersProvider-new-component/README.md

 - Use React Developer Tools to inspect behaviors
   ![Inspecting Link in React Developer Tools to detect OnLinkNavigationProvider logic](https://raw.githubusercontent.com/pinterest/gestalt/c339a3fa0e1c230515429294c14c6e22edbac1b2/rfcs/rfcs/2023-05-effectsProvider-new-component/onLinkNavigation.png)

-The same way, effects from HandlersProvider in a Gestalt component could be documented and inspected.
+The same way, effects from GlobalEventsHandlerProvider in a Gestalt component could be documented and inspected.
 In the case of OnLinkNavigationProvider, there are several use cases where the logic should be disabled so the engineer can implement alternative navigation logic.

 Most engineers don't currently know the particular logic inside MobileModal in Pinboard (as it is so complex and full of tech debt that it's almost imposible to immediately track down to get a quick sense of what is doing).
 An engineer interested in that logic would follow the steps below to identify and understand them.